shenchingtou/shenchingtou.github.io/_posts/2020-10-23-women-in-tech-berlin.md

 ---
-title: Women in Tech inn Berlin
+title: Women in Tech in Berlin
 tags: [LGBTQ, Germany, Berlin]
-categories: [Tech, Resources]
+categories: [Tech]
+style:
+layout: post
+color:
 date: '2020-10-23 12:12:36 +0530'
-description: Resources
-layout: post
-style: fill
-color: light
+description: Another list of women in tech for Berlin, with a focus on women in STEM -- developers and technical community leaders.
 ---

 This is a working list of resources.
 You can also check out this great directory of female-founded startups by industry in Berlin: